vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 With the growing awakening in the Nation, the tide of Repression began to rise.
 Lord Morley, from his philosophical seat in the India Office was unable to arrest either the one or the other.
-From his Presi- dential chair at Benares, Mr. Gokhale had told the world how he "felt towards Mr. Morley as towards a Master " and how his heart leapt " with hope and fear " at the appointment of the Biographer of Gladstone to
+From his Presi###dential chair at Benares, Mr. Gokhale had told the world how he "felt towards Mr. Morley as towards a Master " and how his heart leapt " with hope and fear " at the appointment of the Biographer of Gladstone to